aosothra/where_to_go/README.md

 As an Administrator, you will be able to create/edit/delete those markers including corresponding data.

+You can check the demo of the site [here](https://bakutso.pythonanywhere.com/)! (link may expire in the future)

 The project is built upon [Django Web Framework](https://docs.djangoproject.com/en/4.0/)

 ## Basic installation